gkossakowski/scalac-aspects/README.md

 Examples below focus mostly on profiling `scalac`.
 They help with identifying source files or even single lines causing unusually slow compilation times.

-If your code compiles slower than 500-600LoC/s then you might find this tool useful.
+If your Scala code compiles slower than 500-600LoC/s then you might find this tool useful.
 You can count lines of code in your project with [cloc](http://cloc.sourceforge.net/).

 Examples
 --------